-Mast, boom and spinnaker pole shall be of spruce and to dimensions as shown on the drawing and as specified in these rules.
+Mast and boom shall be of spruce, except as detailed in rule 7.1.9, and to dimensions as shown on the drawing and as specified in these rules.

 7.1.1 RIG Metalwork Drawing List

 These drawings are for guidance only and dimensions must be checked for individual masts.